Grizzlies, Glaciers, and Climate Change: Dayhiking in Glacier National Park, Montana

 - Hike on some of Glacier National Park’s best and most stunning trails

-- Learn about glaciers, climate change, park geology, and local flora and fauna
+- Learn about glaciers and climate change, geology of the park, and local flora and fauna during on-trail professional environmental education

 - Explore a glacier up close